 What is Nursing Home Abuse & Neglect?

 In a recent 3-year period, statistics reported by the Special Investigations Division of the House Government Reform Committee cited abuse within about 35% of the country’s nursing homes.
 This accounted for about 10,000 incidents, with some 1,500 grave enough to result in injuries to residents.
+If you or a loved one has been a victim of nursing home abuse in Houston, our experienced Houston nursing home abuse attorney can help.
+Contact our trusted law firm for a free consultation.

 This confirms that some nursing homes do not provide seniors with the appropriate care and human dignity to which they are entitled.
 As a result, this population benefits from those who work to preserve their legal rights and protect them from abuse within their place of residence.
 Despite the existence of laws stipulating proper care of nursing home residents, noncompliance still runs rampant in some situations.